DoMo-98/ailab-services/README.md

-# ailab-services
+# AILab Services
 This repository contains the backend microservices for the AILab microblogging platform, designed to handle the core functionalities of the system.
+Each service is modular, scalable, and responsible for specific tasks such as user management, content handling, and interaction with AI features.
+These microservices interact with the frontend to provide a seamless and efficient user experience, allowing for future integration of AI-driven capabilities.